SuperLan11/sql_FitToWin/README.md

 FitToWin specializes in fitness equipment, snacks, and clothing for runners.
 The database includes the tables and relations in the following image.
 An unfilled circle indicates an optionality.
 A solid line indicates a strong relationship.
 A dashed line indicates a weak relationship.
+The two lines under the circle near the bottom of the image indicate a parent child relationship.

 ![alt text](https://github.com/SuperLan11/sql_FitToWin/blob/main/FitToWin_ERD.png?raw=true)